 Are you ready for a great viewing experience?
 Stay tuned for trailer...

-Khadija – endeavors to change the entertainment and fashion world forever by opening the doors for independent artists.
-She operates from the Undaground, and creates her own legacy by advocating for domestic violence.
+With the help of THE MOST HIGH– I endeavour to change the entertainment and fashion world forever by opening the doors for independent artists.
+I operate from the Undaground, and create my own legacy by advocating for domestic violence.

-She has joined forces with some of the worlds' most prestigious talent to assist with the newest project, "The Real Lifes' Stories-Entertainment & Fashion Trueality Show".
+I have joined forces with some of the worlds' most prestigious talent to assist with the newest project, "The Real Life Stories-Entertainment & Fashion Trueality Show".
 A raw and uncut behind the scenes unscripted documentary of my life as s domestic violence survivor.
 A TV Film to educate others to learn the signs of an abuser, provide resources to help others escape domestic violence and don't be afraid to let go and start over!

 To Inspire People to Give and Promote Self Sufficiency

-She is a conqueror of domestic violence proving to others 'there's life after abuse', while managing her three children, she is a certified paralegal, international booking agent that networks with national and world-wide celebrity artists, booking agent for musicians, actors/actresses, writers, assisting directors, helping the homeless, builds EPK's, etc., but remain a successful business woman and the CEO of Jazzundaground International, a non- profit organization.
-Our goal is to have a TRUEALITY Show about The REAL LIFE STORIES in the ENTERTAINMENT & FASHION industry to encourage, uplift and assist the adults and youth in a creative way.
-By teaching people how to utilize their skills to help their community, we will be able to teach good morals and solid work ethics.
-We are working closely with organizations that are geared to train others in order to accomplish our goals.
-To help others stay focused, we are creating this TV Series Platform to teach them a trade, discipline and teamwork.
-We develop our youth to become entrepreneurs.
+I AM a conqueror of domestic violence proving to others 'there's life after abuse', while managing my three children, a certified paralegal, international booking agent that networks with national and world-wide celebrity artists, booking agent for musicians, actors/actresses, writers, assisting directors, helping the homeless, builds EPK's, etc., but remain a successful business woman and the CEO of Jazzundaground International, a grassroots non- profit organization.
+My goal is to have a TRUEALITY Show about The REAL LIFE STORIES in the ENTERTAINMENT & FASHION industry to encourage, uplift and assist the adults and youth in a creative way.
+By teaching people how to utilize their skills to help their community, I will be able to teach good morals and solid work ethics.
+Working closely with organizations that are geared to train others in order to accomplish goals is my vision.
+To help others stay focused, it's important to create a REAL LIFE TV Series Platform to teach them a trade, discipline and teamwork.
+To develop our youth to become entrepreneurs is FOREMOST!

-Music is one of her passions which allow her to directly help and interact with at risk youths, developing their natural talent.
-Saving Children Saving Lives MOVEMENT VIRTUAL WORKSHOP, launching 2021 is designed to engage at risk youths, improve literacy, bring awareness and most importantly, assist children who are affected by parent’s incarcerated, domestic violence and neglect.
-WE ENCOURAGE More diversity WHICH is represented WITH THE VIRTUAL workshop.
-Saving Children Saving Lives Movement Team involves Celebrity artists, featuring Hip Hop Legends, DJ Johnny Juice Rosado, KJ The ODDYSY, NY Times Best Seller Omar Tyree & NY Times Best Seller Gurmay Darlington, Cee Rock The Fury Anderson, The Kim Cotton Show & The Paul Brown Show Access 21 TV, Grammy Nominee Maxwell Melvins, Triple P Radio-Mimi Land, Whiteboy James Frazier & Hip Hop Artist Bossalena!
+Music is one of my passions which allow me to directly help and interact with at risk youths, developing their natural talent.
+VIRTUAL WORKSHOP MOVEMENT launching SOON!
+It is designed to engage at risk youths, improve literacy, bring awareness and most importantly, assist children who are affected by parent’s incarcerated, domestic violence and neglect.
+WE ENCOURAGE More diversity WHICH is represented WITH THE VIRTUAL WORKSHOP MOVEMENT.
+Our Virtual Movement Team involves Celebrity artists, featuring Hip Hop Legends, DJ Johnny Juice Rosado, KJ The ODDYSY, NY Times Best Seller Omar Tyree & NY Times Best Seller Gurmay Darlington, Cee Rock The Fury Anderson, The Kim Cotton Show & The Paul Brown Show Access 21 TV & Grammy Nominee Maxwell Melvins (Lifers Group)!
 THERE is wealth in the exchange of experiences, DIVERSE AND CULTURES.
 It is recommended that special efforts be made to allow a wider variety of cultures ON AN INTERNATIONAL PLATFORM.
 These factors are added obstacles for urban youths and hinder their chances of reaching their fullest potential and succeeding in society.

-Education in the traditional sense does not reach those youth most in need because they are not in school.
+Education in the traditional sense does not reach the youth most in need because they are not in school or are facing severe adversities.
 Still, educators are faced with the challenge of reaching students who are in school and ‘in the streets’.
-We have joined forces with grassroots, 501 (c) 3's, small business owners and international advocates to provide an innovative virtual platform to engage at-risk students in language arts, social studies, and group discussions to target the areas of concern.
-We also have an International business portal, uNDAGROUNDHYPE to reach inspiring artists worldwide: http://www.undagroundhype.webnode.com/.
-She has artistically camouflaged her way amongst others without being seen.
+I have joined forces with grassroots, 501 (c) 3's, small business owners and international advocates to provide an innovative virtual platform to engage at-risk students in language arts, social studies, and group discussions to target the areas of concern.
+I also have an International business portal, uNDAGROUNDHYPE to reach inspiring artists worldwide: http://www.undagroundhype.webnode.com/.
+I have artistically camouflaged my way amongst others without being seen.
 Destined to change the world!
-Stay tuned!
+Stay tuned for the REVEAL!